isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-24-post-my-movie-memorabilia.md

 <div style="background-color: white;">Ticket stubs showing the name of the cinema and a picture of an actress on one side and your weight on the reverse. </div>

 ![Alt text for image on Isomer site](/images/vol-11-issue-1/moviememorabilia/Weighing_machines_re.jpg)
 <div style="background-color: white;"> Weighing machines such as this one from Lux Cinema, the last surviving old cinema in Hong Kong, were once common in Singapore's cinemas.
-All images courtesy of Wong Han Min.</div>

-<i>All images courtesy of Wong Han Min.</i>
+All images courtesy of Wong Han Min. <i>All images courtesy of Wong Han Min.</i></div>

 #### **What was left of the building was earmarked for demolition but before the bulldozers could tear it down, I managed to rummage through the rubble and save whatever I could find that was of historical value.**